"It is not what you do for your children, but what you have taught them that will make them successful human beings."

 Oh, how we have grown since then.
 From five members to 18, we have grown in much more than just membership.
 Together, we have grown as individuals and we have grown in our commitment to our goals and to one another.
 In these eight years, the Stirrup Squad has been proud to receive the ASHA Award for Outstanding Achievement in Membership and Outstanding Achievement in Fundraising.
 For five consecutive years, our members have organized the popular “Chuck-a-Duck” for the NTASHA-UPHA Fall Classic Horse Show.
 We have served with the Pin Oak Charity Horse Show for Education Day as well as the Ten for Teens project for St. Jude Children’s Research Hospital.
 We have introduced the American Saddlebred to veterans, politicians and some who have never been around a horse in their lives, all of whom instantly fell in love.
 Eight years ago, as we sat together arguing over “Bridle Buddies” or “Stirrup Squad,” I was just nine years old and had no idea what was in store for this youth group.

--Sydney Young, president
+-Sydney Young, former president